jbeneroff/Neuroscience-Article-Database/README.md

 ## Project Description

 NeuroLog is a react build which shows users a database of neuroscience-related research articles.
 Users will be able to view current research, add new articles, and delete them.
-It will have a second Airtable with a popular news geared towards less science-inclined users.
-As a PMVP I will possibly add an external API with a larger databse of journal articles, a voting system for the article list page, and the delete button will also require a password.
+It will have a second Airtable with a popular news section geared towards less science-inclined users.
+As a PMVP I will possibly add an external API with a larger databsse of journal articles, a voting system for the article/news list pages, and the delete button will also require a password.

 ## Wireframes